 The Working Group takes the 2004 American Political Science Association Task Force on Inequality and American Democracy as the starting point, and applies and modifies their concept of political inequality cross-nationally.
 In their 2004 report, “American Democracy in an Age of Rising Inequality,” the APSA Task Force identified three foci of political inequality: citizen voice, government responsiveness, and patterns of public policy making.
 The upshot is that the disadvantaged are lesser represented and lesser involved in political participation, government officials are less inclined to be responsive to the preferences of the disadvantaged, and public policy often fails to address the needs of the disadvantaged.

-Political inequality is a form of power inequality whose domain is all things related to political processes.
-It is a multidimensional concept – comprised of voice, response, and policy – that occurs in all types of governance structures, from social movement organizations, to local councils, to national governments, and to global governance.
+The WG, led by Joshua K. Dubrow, mapped the concept and study of political inequality.
+Political inequality refers to unequal influence over decisions made by political bodies and the unequal outcomes of those decisions (Dubrow 2014).
+It is a form of power inequality whose domain is all things related to political processes.
+It is a multidimensional concept – comprised of voice and response – that occurs in all types of governance structures, from social movement organizations, to local councils, to national governments, and to global governance.
 Decades of research have clearly shown how position within the social, political and economic structure impacts individual- and group-level political influence, such that political inequality interacts with a host of other inequalities, including those of gender, ethnicity, and class.
 Because political processes govern resource distribution, political inequality has profound consequences for the welfare of all people within society.